Will Perry follow his heart?

 Or his duty?

 Charming, aristocratic, witty—Captain Ashburn is everything Perry wishes he could be.
-Once, he and Quinn burned up Port Royal with their passion.
-Now he wants Quinn back, and he’s not above any nasty trick to achieve his aim.
+Once, he and Quinn burned up Port Royal with their passion, and he’s not above any nasty trick to win Quinn back.
 But with England on the brink of war, Perry is reluctant to challenge, and perhaps lose, a valuable ally in the coming conflict.

-And then a rival from Perry’s old ship reappears when he’s least expected.
-Perry is forced to return to the navy and renounce his pirate brethren.
-And he can’t tell anyone the truth lest he puts them in grave peril.
+And then a rival from Perry’s old ship reappears.
+Perry is forced to renounce his pirate brethren, but he can’t tell anyone the truth lest he puts them in grave peril.

-Perry fears he’ll never see his matelot again, for Quinn is not the man to brook such a betrayal.
+Perry fears he’ll never see his matelot again, for Quinn is not the man to brook betrayal.
 And the dashing Captain Ashburn is waiting in the wings…

 “I CAN SAVE YOU, Master Quinn.”